-- +[no]aaflag This option is a synonym for +[no]aaonly. - +[no]aaonly This option sets the aa flag in the query. - +[no] additional This option displays [or does not display] the additional section of a reply.
-The default is to display it - +[no] adflag This option sets [or does not set] the AD (authentic data) bit in the query.
+This option sets [or does not set] the AD (authentic data) bit in the query.
 This requests the server to return whether all of the answer and authority sections have been validated as secure, according to the security policy of the server.
 AD=1 indicates that all records have been validated as secure and the answer is not from a OPT-OUT range.
 AD=0 indicates that some part of the answer was insecure or not validated.
+This bit is set by default.

++all, +noall

+This option sets or clears all display flags.

++answer, +noanswer

+This option displays [or does not display] the answer section of a reply.
+The default is to display it.

++authority, +noauthority

-This bit is set by default. - +[no]all This option sets or clears all display flags. - +[no] answer This option displays [or does not display] the answer section of a reply.
-The default is to display it. - +[no]authority This option displays [or does not display] the authority section of a reply.
-The default is to display it. - +[no]badcookie This option retries the lookup with a new server cookie if a BADCOOKIE response is received. - +[no]besteffort This option attempts to display the contents of messages which are malformed.
-The default is to not display malformed answers.
+This option displays [or does not display] the authority section of a reply.
+The default is to display it.

++badcookie, +nobadcookie

+This option retries the lookup with a new server cookie if a BADCOOKIE response is received.